LNWR Improved Precedent Class: History

 When George Whale (who succeeded Francis Webb in 1903) introduced his Precursor and Experiment Classes in March 1904 and April 1905 respectively, the Improved Precedents ultimately began seeing withdrawals, starting in December 1905.
 By the outbreak of the First World War in July 1914, only 112 Large Jumbos were in service.

 The London, Midland and Scottish Railway acquired 76 upon the grouping of 1923, and gave them the power classification 1P.
 The LMS assigned these the numbers 5004–79, in order of build date, though not all received them as withdrawals continued apace.
-By the end of 1933, only 5001 Snowdon survived and in April 1934 it was renumbered 25001 to clear the number 5001 for an LMS Stanier Class 5 4-6-0, but was withdrawn in October that year.
+All members of this class were deemed extinct by 1933, when the 4 remaining members in service were sent for scrap.